 Carver renovation means tightened corridors through campus

 A major renovation is underway at the Carver Academic Complex in the center of campus.
-Pedestrian access will be constricted through that area, and other construction impacts will come and go throughout the next two years.
+Pedestrian access will be constricted through that area, and other construction impacts will come and go throughout spring 2017.